 So thrive, I pray, but do not envy the divine Aeneid.
 Follow well back.
 Always adore her traces.
 If any envy clouds you, it will fade; When I am gone, due honor will be paid.
 (Thebaid 12.816-819, Charles Stanley Ross, trans.)

 The events in Purgatorio 21 are deeply inspired by the above passage at the end of Statius’ Thebaid.
-Inspired by the historical Statius’ actual adoration (“semper adora”) of the “divinam Aeneida”, Dante invents the marvelous scene of friendship between two poets who never knew each other on earth.
-In real life, the younger poet worshiped the poetry of the elder poet, but he never knew the man, given that he was born sixty-four years after Vergil died (Vergil died in 19 BCE and Statius was not born until 45 CE).
+Inspired by the historical Statius’ actual adoration (“semper adora” is a command: always adore) of the “divine Aeneid” — “divinam Aeneida” —, Dante invents the marvelous scene of friendship between two poets who never knew each other on earth.
+In real life, the younger poet worshiped the poetry of the elder poet, but he never knew the man, given that he was born sixty-four years after Vergil died.
+The historical Vergil died in 19 BCE and the historical Statius was not born until 45 CE.

-Dante uses his imagination (we remember the apostrophe to the imaginativa or imagination at the beginning of Purgatorio 17) to vault over these unnecessary barriers to love and communication.
+Dante uses his imagination (we remember the poet”s great apostrophe to his imaginativa or imaginative faculty, which he also calls his fantasia, at the beginning of Purgatorio 17) to vault over these unnecessary barriers to love and communication.

 Though Virgilio died long before Stazio was born, it turns out that he has heard of Stazio, and heard of his love.
-We will return to the grand Dantean invention that makes this knowledge possible.
+We will return to the grand Dantean act of imagination that makes this knowledge possible.

 de l’Eneida dico, la qual mamma fummi e fummi nutrice poetando: sanz’essa non fermai peso di dramma.
 E per esser vivuto di là quando visse Virgilio, assentirei un sole più che non deggio al mio uscir di bando.
 (Purg.
 21.97-102)